elementary/website/docs/code/getting-started.md

     git push
     ```

 That's it!
 Your app is now fully ready to be translated.
-Remember that each time you add new translatable strings or change old ones that you should regenerate your .pot and po files using the `-pot` and `-update-po` build targets from steps 6 and 7.
+Remember that each time you add new translatable strings or change old ones, you should regenerate your .pot and po files using the `-pot` and `-update-po` build targets from the previous two steps.
 If you want to support more languages, just list them in the LINGUAS file and generate the new po file with the `-update-po` target.
 Don't forget to add any new po files to git!

 # Packaging {#packaging}